 How can you lodge a privacy-related complaint, and how will your complaint be handled at our practice?

 We take complaints and concerns regarding privacy seriously.
 You should express any privacy concerns you may have in writing and address it to the Practice Manager.
 We will then attempt to resolve it in accordance with our resolution procedure and endeavor to respond to within 14 days.
 Our contact details are:

 Level 1, 188 Nudgee Road, Ascot QLD 4007

 You may also contact the OAIC.
 Generally, the OAIC will require you to give them time to respond before they will investigate.
 For further information visit www.oaic.gov.au or call the OAIC on 1300 363 992.

 Please note that our website uses 'cookies'.
 Cookies are pieces of information that a website transfers to your computer's hard disk for record-keeping purposes, website usage statistics or to provide enhanced functionality on the site.
 Our cookies may do some or all of these depending on the particular page and its functionality.
 Generally, the information obtained by cookies is de-identified and does not constitute personal information but may include the IP address of your computer.

-Personal information collected through our website runs directly through Health Engine and is electronically stored directly into our practice software.
+Personal information collected through our website runs directly through AutoMed, Cubiko and/or Health Engine and is electronically stored directly into our practice software.
 This information is kept private and is not displayed anywhere public.
-To view how Health Engine utilizes your private information, please visit their website www.healthengine.com.au.
+To view how AutoMed, Cubiko and/or Health Engine utilize your private information, please visit their respective websites: www.automedsystems.com.au / www.cubiko.com.au / www.healthengine.com.au.

 Policy review statement